Workplace bullying and harassment

 As the health and safety regulator, we work to help businesses meet their HSWA responsibilities to keep their workers healthy and safe.
 We have a bullying prevention toolbox which has information for both businesses and workers about what bullying looks like and what to do about it.

-When it looks at serious health and safety concerns, our focus is on whether a business is keeping workers healthy and safe so far as is reasonably practicable.
+When we look at serious health and safety concerns, our focus is on whether a business is keeping workers healthy and safe so far as is reasonably practicable.
 Investigation and enforcement action decisions are based on the most serious health and safety risks and harms.

 Prosecutions under HSWA require the elements of the Act to be proven beyond reasonable doubt, and for there to be a public interest in it.
 As a taxpayer-funded government organisation, we are obliged to ensure there is a realistic chance of a successful conviction.